Harry Worley: Oxford United

 On 14 July 2010, Worley parted company with Leicester City by mutual consent, having failed to make more than a handful of first-team appearances during his two-year stint at the East Midlands club.
 He joined Oxford United on 22 July on a three-year deal after appearing on trial in two pre-season games against Scottish opposition.

 Worley made his Oxford United debut, in the opening game of the season, making his first start and playing 90 minutes, as well as, keeping a clean sheet in a 0–0 draw against Burton Albion.
 Worley then provided assist for Jack Midson, who went on to score a hat-trick, in a 4–3 win over Torquay United on 3 January 2011.
 His first goal for Oxford United turned out to be the winner in a 2–1 away win against Port Vale at Vale Park on 12 March 2011.
 Despite missing three matches, due to suspension, Worley went on to make forty-three appearances and scoring once in his first season at Oxford United.

 Worley made his first appearance of the 2011–12 season, where he came on as a late substitute for Paul McLaren, in a 1–0 win over Dagenham & Redbridge on 13 September 2011.
 However, Worley was soon on the sidelines for a month with ankle injury, which he sustained in training.
 Worley made his return from injury, where he made his first start of the season, in a 2–1 loss against Southend United on 5 November 2011.
 However, throughout the 2011–12 season, with eleven appearances in all competition, Worley spent most of the season on the substitute bench and lost his first team place by newly signing, Michael Duberry and his own injury concern.

 However, in the pre-season friendly, Worley missed the whole pre-season friendly matches, due to recovering from ankle injury, which he sustained in April.
-It wasn't until on 29 September 2012 when Worley made his first team return, where he made his first start of the season, in a 3–1 loss against Rotherham United.
-Then on 9 October 2012, Worley scored his first Oxford United goal of the season, in a 4–2 win over Cheltenham Town in the second round of in the Football League Trophy.
+On 29 September 2012, Worley Worley made his first team return, making his first start of the season, in a 3–1 loss against Rotherham United.
+Then on 9 October 2012, he scored his first Oxford United goal of the season, in a 4–2 win over Cheltenham Town in the second round of in the Football League Trophy.
 After being absence for three matches in November, Worley then scored his first Oxford United league goal, in a 1–1 draw against Morecambe on 15 December 2012.
 Like the 2011–12 season, Worley made eleven appearances and scored two times in all competition, as he spent most of the season on the substitute bench, as well as, his own injury concern.

 At the end of the 2012–13 season, Worley was among twelve players to be released by the club.